spinnaker/dcd-spec/README.md

 # injection

-**IMPORTANT: Inject module support is not official.**
+**IMPORTANT: Injections are currently slated as an internal phase two feature.**

-A Configuration can make final mutations to the pipeline graph defined in parent Templates.
+A child Template or Configuration can make final mutations to the pipeline graph defined in parent Templates.
 Stage and module injection can be done either at a singular stage level, or as a collection of stages via a module.

 Injecting a stage after one that has multiple children stages will have all children reassigned to the parent stage.
 This is not for adding a stage as a